Shepiii/ScoreboardPlugin/README.md

 ## Features
 - easy to enable / disable
 - works with reloading and updates all scoreboards
+- easy to use for programmers
+- display the ServerGroup of Player easily

 ## Requirements
 - Java 14